Robust Tangent Space Estimation via Laplacian Eigenvector Gradient Orthogonalization: Eigenfunctions with high gradient along the cross sections of a tube lie deeper into the spectrum

 \section{Eigenfunctions with high gradient along the cross sections of a tube lie deeper into the spectrum}

-Noisy data is often modeled as a sample drawn from a tubular neighborhood surrounding an underlying smooth submanifold~\cite{niyogi2008finding,aizenbud2021non,aizenbud2025estimation,little2011estimating,little2017multiscale,genovese2012minimax}.
+Noisy data is often modeled as a sample drawn from a tubular neighborhood surrounding an underlying smooth submanifold~\cite{gray2003tubes,niyogi2008finding,aizenbud2021non,aizenbud2025estimation,little2011estimating,little2017multiscale,genovese2012minimax}.
 Under this noise model, the graph Laplacian constructed from such data~\cite{diffusionmaps,cheng2022convergence,cheng2024bi} converges to the continuous Laplacian of the tubular neighborhood.
-This motivates the study of the eigenfunctions of the Laplacian on the tube to better understand the behavior of the graph Laplacian eigenvectors derived from noisy data.
+Recent results~\cite{calder2022lipschitz,trillos2025minimax} have also shown $\mathcal{C}^{0,1}$ and $\mathcal{H}^1$ convergence of the spectral properties of the graph Laplacian to those of the continuous Laplacian.
+This motivates the study of the gradients of a Laplacian eigenfunction on the tube to better understand the behavior of the graph Laplacian eigenvector gradients derived from noisy data.
 Here, building on~\cite{haag2015generalised}, we show that eigenfunctions exhibiting high gradient across the cross sections of the tubular neighborhood necessarily correspond to higher eigenvalues.
 Consequently, eigenfunctions associated with low eigenvalues exhibit minimal gradient in directions normal to the submanifold.
 The practical implication of our result is that the gradients of the low-frequency eigenvectors of the graph Laplacian tend to have small components in the noise directions, making them suitable for tangent space estimation.
-The proofs of our results are provided in the appendix.